amesones-dev/blog/_posts/2023-11-02-ansible-intro.md

 * runs minimal requirements for ansible managed hosts: sshd, python

 The local host acting as the Ansible control node will communicate with those containers on port 22 via ssh.
-The image is based on a stable version of CentOS, so you can also run software installation packages and control services remotely as you would on a fleet of physical or virtual machines.
+The image is based on a stable version of Debian, so you can run software installation packages and control services remotely as you would on a fleet of physical or virtual machines.

 Following separation of concerns principle: